MAGIC: Multi-Agent Argumentation and Grammar Integrated Critiquer: Results

 \subsection{Judging Feedback}

-To evaluate the quality of the LLM-as-a-judge for feedback, two of the authors annotated 12 MAGIC--human feedback pairs for each of the five criteria (C1--C5) with a label of ``LLM'' or ``Human''.
-A third author then adjudicated the two annotators to determine the ``ground truth'' winner, selecting one of the two labels when the annotators disagreed.
-We then computed the Cohen's Kappa between the two annotators and between the adjudicator and judge as shown in \ref{tab:feedback-agreement}.
-The average (across C1--C5) inter-annotator agreement was $\kappa_\text{IAA}=0.578$ while the adjudicator--judge agreement was $\kappa_\text{AJA}=0.139$.
+To evaluate the quality of the LLM-as-a-judge for feedback evaluation, two of this paper's authors annotated all 48 MAGIC--human feedback pairs for each of the five criteria (C1--C5) with a label of ``LLM'' or ``Human'' to decide a winner for each criterion.
+A third author then adjudicated any split votes to determine the ``ground truth'' winner, so each criterion winner had at least 2 human votes.
+We then computed the Cohen's Kappa between the two annotators and between the adjudicator and the judge LLM as shown in Table \ref{tab:feedback-agreement}.
+The overall (across C1--C5) Inter-Annotator Agreement was moderate ($\kappa_\text{IAA}=0.427$) while the overall Adjudicator--Judge agreement was fair ($\kappa_\text{AJA}=0.382$).

-Overall, our analysis of LLM-as-a-judge indicates that there was slight agreement between human-adjudicated preferences and LLM (o4-mini) preferences.
-This indicates that there is a bias for LLMs to prefer LLM produced feedback, which is not reflective of human preferences.
-With this result in mind, LLM-as-a-judge can still prove useful as a way to scale human preference data.
+Our analysis of LLM-as-a-judge shows considerable agreement between human-adjudicated preferences and LLM (o4-mini) preferences for C2 and C3, indicating that the LLM judge can reliably assess which feedback has better analysis of strengths and weaknesses.
+Meanwhile C1, C4, and C5 had slight to fair agreement.
+This might be due to these criteria being more subjective and to the feedback quality being roughly similar between human and MAGIC.
+Finally, while the Judge LLM prefers the MAGIC feedback 69\% of the time, the adjudicator only gave MAGIC preference 52\% of the time, averaged across C1--C5, which could be due to the positive character of the prompt used for our study \cite{koutcheme_evaluating_2024}.